singharchana105/My_KIND_Repo/README.md

 it means that in port 80 ingress controller run.

-Step 8.
-In Ec2 add port 80 in inbound rule.
+**Step 8.
+In Ec2 add port 80 in inbound rule.**

+Application will up and running

 # StatefulSets: Pods carry state. when i will delete one pod in statefulset. same number with same name pod will created.